An HR Glossary for HR Terms

 Which Types of Alternative Dispute Resolution Are Most Common?

-There are several types of alternative dispute resolution, and different U.S. states have different laws about which types they permit.
-The rules also vary in different countries around the world.
+There are several alternative dispute resolution methods, and U.S. states have enacted different laws regarding which types they allow.
+The rules also vary based on which country you’re in.
 Here are five of the most common ADR types:

 Negotiation